sukhjitsehra/Radiotherapy-Quality-Assurance/README.md

 ## Dataset:

 - First method to get the dataset used for this project was local to violet's computer, the link is: ![Violets Data OneDrive]().
 This was primiarly used by George (308 fields) and now new updates were added and it is (2800 fields).
+- How to download the date from HuggingFace to test this model on a larger data.

 - Second method is huggingface dataset that is continously being updated by Harry.